 The original company became suspicious of the activity and contacted their attorney.
 Initially, the attorney engaged a competing digital investigations company.
 However as the case began unfolding she started becoming concerned about whether the job would be completed in a timely fashion and started having concerns about the competency of the original digital investigations company.
 With a looming deadline for the Preliminary Injunction hearing, she was referred to Vestige from another attorney within her firm who had used Vestige in a number of previous matters.
 She then chose to engage Vestige Digital Investigations based on their reputation for timely and thorough service.
 Continue reading to learn more about this case involving employee theft of intellectual property.

 As egregious as the former employee’s actions were, when the attorney was initially contacted by the chemical company, she was skeptical of their chances of prevailing, as the company did not have a Non-Competition Agreement in-place with the former employee.
-However, as they started learning more about the activities that transpired prior to the individual leaving their employment, things started looking better for the company as there were indications that this was more than just the run-of-the-mill Intellectual Property Theft/Non-Compete matter.
+However, as they started learning more about the activities that transpired prior to the individual leaving their employment, things started looking better for the company as there were indications that this was more than just the run-of-the-mill IP theft case or Non-Compete matter.

 A large part of that change in tide for the company was due to the results of Vestige’s digital forensics analysis of the former employee’s work-computers – a laptop and desktop.
 As there was initially no suspicion of any wrong-doing when the CFO resigned, those devices were redeployed within the environment.
 Upon discovering that the chemical company was now in competition with this former employee, they immediately seized the devices, had digital forensic clones made of the drives and engaged Vestige to complete the forensic analysis.